 These are chewy on the first, second, third, fourth, okay you get it, day.
 The trick is obviously keep them in Ziploc bag.
 If you like a crispy cookie, these can be your thing too.
 Just cook for 1-2 minutes longer and don’t store it in the bag the first day.
 They don’t get overly dry, and they are just heaven!
 Customize the ingredients to your liking.

 Preheat your oven to 350 degrees.
 Combine your Crisco and sugars in a mixing bowl and cream together until it is fluffy.
 I’ve included a picture on what I mean as fluffy.
 This to me is the all important step.
 If this step isn’t right then the cookies will be a little weird.

 FYI, that is a cookie term.

-I lined my cookie sheets with my Silpat and scooped out the dough with my mini ice cream scooper.
+I line my cookie sheets with my Silpat and scoop out the dough with my mini ice cream scooper.
 I don’t know the exact size but these are about the size of golf balls.
 These don’t spread too far because of the shortening so a lot can fit on a sheet tray.
 Bake at 350 for 9 minutes, a little longer or shorter if you desire.